Vindexus/mcgrules/onemoresong.md

 Shuffle the song cards and place them on the Songs slot on the Stage.

 ## Hype Deck
-Create the Hype deck by finding 3 random Hype cards with the X icon.
+Create the Hype deck by finding 4 random Hype cards with the X icon.
 Place them on Hype section of the Stage, then place the Beachball Bop card on top facedown.
-Find 4 random Hype cards with the Y icon and put them on top.
+Find 3 random Hype cards with the Y icon and put them on top.
+Put the remainder of the Hype cards aside.

 |Card #|Contents|